joshuar/autocorrector/README.md

 go install
 ```

-2. Run the `autocorrector` command from `$GOPATH/bin/autocorrector` or use the provided systemd service file to start it with your user systemd instance.
+2. Run the command with `autocorrector run` from `$GOPATH/bin/autocorrector` or use the provided systemd service file to start it with your user systemd instance.